-This article about boxing day was published by the Great British Mag content team on December 13, 2019.
+This article was updated by the Great British Mag content team on 15 December 2021

-We have something in the UK called Boxing day, which we agree is an odd name, so let us explain what Boxing Day is.
-It is celebrated on 26th December, the day after Christmas Day.
-And is often a bank holiday, if it doesn’t fall on the weekend, and a continuation of the festivities.
+We have something in the UK called Boxing day, which we all can agree is an odd name, so let us explain what Boxing Day actually is!
+It is celebrated on 26th December, the day after Christmas Day, and it’s a continuation of the Christmas festivities.

 So safe to say Boxing Day has nothing to do with the sport!